Twin Cities Housing Review May 2019

 New Construction in the Twin Cities

-The new home segment of the market is up 4.2 percent over the past 12 month period.
-We also see the median sale price increase 0.7, days on the market up 1.1 and percentage of sale price down slightly by 0.2 percent over the last year.
-When we compare May 2019 to May of last year, inventory is up 9.5 percent, which makes us smile and brings the month supply up 5.4 percent at 5.9 months.
+The new home segment of the market has been up 4.2 percent over the past 12 month period.
+We also see the median sale price increase 0.7, days on the market up 1.1, and percentage of sale price down slightly by 0.2 percent over the last year.
+When we compare May 2019 to May of last year, inventory is up 9.5 percent, making us smile and bringing the monthly supply up 5.4 percent at 5.9 months.